himotoyoshi/carray/docs/interop/MemoryViewFormat.md

 T{<fmt1>:<name1>:<fmt2>:<name2>:...:}
 ```

-Inside the `T{...}` body the per-field codes use the same
+`T{...}` is a PEP 3118 construct with no Ruby counterpart, so a record
-PEP 3118 strict spellings as the top-level table:
+body stays in PEP 3118's vocabulary even though the top-level table
+does not.
+A consumer reading the body reads it as PEP 3118, and a
+bridge that forwards the record whole keeps it intact:

 | field type | spec    |
 |------------|---------|